Asturn15/Gymnastics-on-GitHub/Project 4 - Power BI dashboard/Project 4 - Power BI intearactive dashoboard.md

 - __Flag__ - according to the filter of the players
 - __Ranking__ - this is calculated based on the following formula:

+## STEP 8 - Navigation bar

+in an earlier project you could choose in the form of a filter which apparatus you would like to see the results from.
+Here I decided to use a side panel with 8 tiles allowing navigation between the report pages.

+1. `Globe icon` - Gymnasts data page
+2. `AA` - All Around results
+3. `FX` - Floor Exercises results
+4. `PH` - Pommel Horse results

+>This is the last page that is fully complete in terms of results and functionality.
+Each new one will be added successively

+5. `SR` - Still Rings results
+6. `VT` - Vault results
+7. `PB` - Pararell Bars results
+8. `HB` - Horizontal Bar results

+## STEP 9 - Let's answer about some questions

+Like in other projects, I would like this one to answer some questions.
+In an earlier project we looked at results from Poland, this project focused on analyzing results from around the world.
+Having these two analyses, we can compare them and point out the differences, which will allow us to evaluate Polish players against the international ones.
+What we might be particularly interested in is how the average values for individual assessments differ and their distribution.
+What you should also pay attention to is where the best Polish players rank compared to the world's best.
+I have divided the answers to these questions into two main categories:

+1. `All-Around`

+2. `Specialists`

+## Summary

+`+++ PROS +++`

+`--- CONS ---`

+`???
+SOLUTION ???`